-- •Delayed discharges remain a significant concern. - •The Optimising Flow Group continues to have a focus of working across acute and community services to establish more efficient systems and processes to facilitate community pull, respective operational and management units now need to ensure these are embedded and sustained.
+- •Delayed discharges remain a significant concern. - •Discharge without Delay and Optimising Flow Groups continue to have a focus of working across acute and community services to establish more efficient systems and processes to facilitate community pull, respective operational and management units now need to ensure these are embedded and sustained.
 This remains the key challenge. - •Ongoing work includes review of care at home provision to ensure most efficient and effective use of limited resources and the development of wrap-around models of care. - •Cross system working and adopting a whole system approach remains key to ensuring the success of this work.
 If one or more arms of the service do not work to agreed process it has an overall impact on flow and delivery of desired outcomes. - •On a journey of cultural change still some way to go in some areas regarding pace of discharge planning and adopting a daily mantra of why not home today?